Vic: Variation Claims and Excluded Amounts

 Time frame in which to make a claim

 Unless the construction contract provides for a longer period, a payment claim must be made within 3 months after the construction work to which the claim relates was last carried out or the related goods and services were last supplied.
 This contrasts to 6 months in SA and 12 months under other similar Acts.

-Other jurisdictions generally permit adjudication on claims for variations.
-However, In Victoria, a variation claim must fit within one of two classes of variation.
-The wording if the Act is complex* albeit summarised below:
+In Victoria, a variation claim must fit within one of two classes of variation.
+The wording of the Act is complex* albeit summarised below: